Find Affordable College Courses

 Check out the education doctor's degree programs at these schools if you want to attend one of the most popular in South Carolina.

-Our 2023 rankings named University of South Carolina - Columbia the most popular school in South Carolina for education students working on their doctor’s degree.
-Located in the medium-sized city of Columbia, UofSC is a public college with a fairly large student population.
+Our analysis found University of South Carolina - Columbia to be the most popular school for education students who want to pursue a doctor’s degree in South Carolina.
+Located in the medium-sized city of Columbia, UofSC is a public school with a very large student population.

 About 71% of the students majoring in education at the school are women while 29% are male.